mattcree/exvend/README.md

 The algorithm used is adapted from the Cashier's Algorithm in order to make it aware of the finite set of coins it has to work with.

-It attemps to create the minimum set of coins but will limit itself only to coins which can be taken from the input list.
+It attempts to create the minimum set of coins but will limit itself only to coins which can be taken from the input list.

 ## Assumptions
 The following assumptions were made